tc39/proposal-smart-pipelines/readme.md

 ```
 Note, however, that arrow functions have looser precedence than the pipe
 operator.
 This means that if a pipeline creates an arrow function alone in one
-of its steps’ bodies, then the arrow-function expression must be parenthesized.
+of its steps, then the arrow-function expression must be parenthesized.
 (The same applies to assignment and yield operators, which are also looser than
 the pipe operator.)
 The example above is being parsed as if it were:
 ```js